kernel-build-from-rainyland/.github/README.md

 # Kernel Build From RainyLand
-We provide some open build for some non-gki devices.
+We provide some open build for some aosp gki / non-gki devices.

 # Current support
 We currently support this build type